zhenshuaiwws/i18n-kit/README.md

 Help you deal with I18N internationalization, extraction from code based on Babel, import and export excel, generate translation JSON file.

-- dry-run option, run command without saving the changes to the file system\
+- dry-run option, run command without saving the changes to the file system.
-- extract from code, matching paradigm `i18nTranslate(langKey, langText, langOptions)`
+- Extract from code, matching paradigm `i18nTranslate(langKey, langText, langOptions)`.
+- Error message
+  - Different text from key.
+  - Father son conflict.

 # All commands